MAP Commands Specification (v1.2)¶

 - Commands own the TypeScript-facing IPC and dispatch contract

-For Query PRO2, the intended contract path through this layer is:
+After the Query design pivot and Issue 508, the intended query/navigation contract posture through this layer is:

 This Commands spec is normative for the ingress, wire, and binding layers of that path.
-It is not the semantic or execution specification for the long-term query substrate itself.
+It is not the semantic or execution specification for query/navigation behavior itself.

 The current implementation is split across three crates with strict dependency direction: